myslak71/vater/README.md

 }
 ```

-By default the data is fetched from today date,
+By default the data is fetched from today's date,
 it can be changed by setting `date` argument:
 ```
 >>> import datetime